jhausserlab/HiFiAlignmentTool/README.md

 ```
 python3 main.py ./czi ./stitched --reference DAPI --resolution 0.325 --finalimage -y --downscale --factor 0.5
 ```

-NB: The small set of image is taken froma region where the stitching from czi was poorly done, thus there are shifts in the image.
+The small set of image is taken from a region where the stitching from czi was poorly done, thus there are shifts in the image.
 This is just to help you run and understand how the code works.